-Originally born in Osaka Japan into arts & culture loving family, raised in both Japan and Singapore, Aya started playing classical piano so young.
-She has joined the brass band at 10 until 18 as a percussionist (mean snare drummer she was), then finally trained in Jazz piano and improvisation at the Berklee College of Music in Boston, Massachusetts.
+Originally born in Osaka Japan into an arts & culture loving family, raised in both Japan and Singapore, Aya started playing classical piano so young.
+She joined the brass band at 10 until 18 as a percussionist (mean snare drummer she was), then finally trained in Jazz piano and improvisation at the Berklee College of Music in Boston, Massachusetts.
 After graduating, she spent the better part of a decade in New York City as a performing musician.
 Since leaving the City in 2002, she has been based in Singapore and actively performing in the region.

 SHARING OF KNOWLEDGE : ENLIGHTENING NEXT GENERATION